VeRNAl: Mining RNA Structures for Fuzzy Base Pairing Network Motifs: Model Training

 \subsection{Architecture and hyperparameters choices}

-We choose to not take into account the orientation of mixed interactions (\texttt{CSH} and \texttt{CHS}) are identified.
-This results in 12 possible types of edges for the data preparation and the RGCN model.

-We then use as many layers as the number of hops in the similarity function so that both functions have access to the same support in the subgraphs.
+We use as many layers as the number of hops in the similarity function so that both functions have access to the same support in the subgraphs.
+The embeddings resulting from this message passing are then fed to a Linear Layer.
 The dimension per layers that we used were $[16, 32, 32]$, we used the default instanciation of DGL with ReLus and self-loops.
 We tried using Dropout but chose to not include it in our model in the end.
 The model was then trained using Adam on sampling pairs on the order of k*N, where N is the number of chunks and $k \sim 5$.
 Empirically, we had convergence for values around $k=3$.

 We can then perform clustering in the embedding space using any linear clustering algorithm.
 We denote the resulting clusters as 1-motifs as they represent the aforementioned structural blocks of RNA.